 What is Cascade Medical doing to ensure that patients and staff are safe?

-For the safety of our patients and staff, Cascade Medical will screen all patients upon arrival according to CDC guidelines.
+For the safety of our patients and staff, Cascade Medical will screen everyone upon arrival according to CDC guidelines.
 Please allow extra time before your appointments.
+We will welcome you at the Main Admitting entrance on Commercial Street.
+A staff member will ask how you're feeling, take your temperature and give you a medical-grade mask to wear while you're here.

-Please call first if you have respiratory symptoms: If you or someone you know intends to visit Cascade Medical with a fever, cough or shortness of breath, please call the state hotline (800) 525-0127 or Cascade Medical (509) 548-5815 before arriving here.
-We’ll arrange to treat you in a way that reduces the likelihood of transmission.
+Please call first if you have respiratory symptoms.
+If you or someone you know intends to visit Cascade Medical with a fever, cough or shortness of breath, please call (509) 548-5815 and we will arrange to treat you in a way that reduces the likelihood of transmission.

 After 5 p.m.: Please enter through the Emergency Department entrance for screening.
 Again, please call first if you have any respiratory symptoms.